 - Describe the symbolic interactionist approach to deviance, including labeling and other theories

 Why does deviance occur?
 How does it affect a society?
 Since the early days of sociology, scholars have developed theories that attempt to explain what deviance and crime mean to society.
 These theories can be grouped according to the three major sociological paradigms: functionalism, symbolic interactionism, and conflict theory.

 Sociologists who follow the functionalist approach are concerned with the way the different elements of a society contribute to the whole.
 They view deviance as a key component of a functioning society.
-Strain theory, social disorganization theory, and cultural deviance theory represent three functionalist perspectives on deviance in society.
+Strain theory and social disorganization theory represent two functionalist perspectives on deviance in society.

 Émile Durkheim: The Essential Nature of Deviance

 Émile Durkheim believed that deviance is a necessary part of a successful society.
 One way deviance is functional, he argued, is that it challenges people’s present views (1893).
 For instance, when Black students across the United States participated in sit-ins during the civil rights movement, they challenged society’s notions of segregation.
 Moreover, Durkheim noted, when deviance is punished, it reaffirms currently held social norms, which also contributes to society (1893).
 Seeing a student given detention for skipping class reminds other high schoolers that playing hooky isn’t allowed and that they, too, could get detention.